-Glucose or 'Blood Sugar': is found in most starches and is released by the breakdown of those starches in the mouth (by salivary amylase) and in the gut (by pancreatic amylase).
+Glucose (also called "dextrose" or "blood sugar")' is the building block of starches and is released by the breakdown of those starches in the mouth (by salivary amylase) and in the gut (by pancreatic amylase).
 Interesting, pure glucose is not common in the American diet.
 Sources of pure glucose include 'old fashioned' corn syrup (think Karo) and 'dextrose' (the common name for glucose).
 The main reason glucose is not more commonly found in American foods is that it is not very sweet compared to other sugars.